HomeLatest NewseHealthZeiss Medical Tech launches Intrabeam 600 to test breast cancer

 Register Now →

-“The Intrabeam 600 device is a major breakthrough in the treatment of early-stage breast cancer in women.
+“The Intrabeam 600 device is a major breakthrough in the treatment of early-stage breast cancer in .
 But that’s not all.
 Zeiss Medical Technology is committed to working for the advancement of microsurgery, promoting research and innovation to democratize and ease the treatment of fatal diseases like cancer,” ZEISS Medical Technology Strategic Business Unit Head Microsurgery Amarjeet Singh Tak said in a statement.

 The IORT procedure available through Intrabeam 600 takes around 45 minutes to complete one session during the surgery.
 A single dose of intraoperative radiotherapy given after the removal of the tumor has significantly better outcomes as compared to whole breast radiotherapy, the company stated.

-The company is also investing 10 million Euros annually in CARIn (Center for Advance Research in India) as launches the IORT Innovation Lab to boost cancer research in India.
+The company is also investing 10 million Euros annually in CARIn (Center for Advance Research in India) as it launches the IORT Innovation Lab to boost cancer research in India.

 Advertisement